Silver Diamine Fluoride treatment for kids in Wheat Ridge

 It is a topical medicament that has been used extensively to treat dental caries in other countries, and now in the US.
 The silver acts as antimicrobial, and the fluoride promotes remineralization.

-How is silver diamine fluoride used in your office?
+How is silver diamine fluoride used in your pediatric dental office?

-SDF’s main efficacy is to arrest cavities (stop the cavities from growing), as well as provide the benefit of remineralization (hardening the soft areas) .
-Our office has three main uses for SDF: first, for those children who are not quite ready to do work in the chair.
+First, for those children who are not quite ready to do work in the chair.
 SDF gives us more time until the child is emotionally prepared to fix the cavities.
-Secondly, we provide it for highly anxious children and older children who have incipient decay (early, small cavities), we use SDF as a remineralization medication to prevent further decay.
+Secondly, we provide it for highly anxious children and older children who have incipient decay (early, small cavities).
+In this case, we use SDF as a remineralization medication to prevent further decay.